 Specific tasks which the Medical Laboratory Technician might perform include collection of blood and other specimens, preparation and examination of stained slides of blood cells or bacteria, microscopic examination of urine, blood, and other body fluids, grouping and typing of blood, and the analysis of body fluids for chemical components.

 The first two semesters of the program may be taken at NIACC and the completion of the program is taken at Hawkeye Community College, Waterloo, Iowa.
 The final semesters of the program are provided in the clinical setting, which may occur in a location of the student’s choice.
 This placement, however, is dependent on a space available basis in the agency of choice.
-The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

 Graduates of the Medical Laboratory Technician program are eligible for the national certification examination.